to-50/llm-compliance-router/engines/perfection-lean.md

 [ACTIVE_SESSION T3]
 [QUESTIONS]
 Q3.
-Who reviews each completed assessment, and on what terms? livecodeserver
+Who reviews each completed assessment, and on what terms?

-Note: Selecting an option ratifies it as your standard.Note: All sub-items are needed; a partial answer leaves the item open.Q3.1  Who reviews it?
+Note: Selecting an option ratifies it as your standard.
+Note: All sub-items are needed; a partial answer leaves the item open.
+Q3.1 Who reviews it?
-    A.  The AP manager    B.  A second AP analyst    C.  Something else  [describe it]Q3.2  What will they refuse to accept?
+A. The AP manager
+B. A second AP analyst
+C. Something else [describe it]
+Q3.2 What will they refuse to accept?
 Note: You may select multiple options.
-A.  Any escalation without a named matching prior invoice    B.  Any hold without the calculated variance figures    C.  Any assessment that names no PO line    D.  Something else  [describe it]
+A. Any escalation without a named matching prior invoice
+B. Any hold without the calculated variance figures
+C. Any assessment that names no PO line
+D. Something else [describe it]

 Q4.
 Which determinations may an AP analyst act on without a second signature?

+A. Passes only
+B. Passes and holds
-A.  Passes onlyB.
-Passes and holdsC.
-Passes, holds and escalationsD.
-Something else  [describe it]
+C. Passes, holds and escalations
+D. Something else [describe it]

 Q5.
-What is the smallest invoice-to-PO difference you would want a person to look at? less
+What is the smallest invoice-to-PO difference you would want a person to look at?

-A.  Any difference at all, including one centB.
-A fixed amount  [give the amount]C.  A percentage of the PO value  [give the %]D.  Whichever of a fixed amount and a percentage is greater  [give both]E.  Something else  [describe it]
+A. Any difference at all, including one cent
+B. A fixed amount [give the amount]
+C. A percentage of the PO value [give the %]
+D. Whichever of a fixed amount and a percentage is greater [give both]
+E. Something else [describe it]

 How to answer: item number then letter, e.g. 3.1A 3.2AB 4B 5C
 Reasons for questions: